anpham6/android-docs/source/methods/android.rst

 .. function:: saveCustomizations(name)

-  Any valid customizations created using ``customize`` will be saved to local storage.
+  Any valid customizations created using :func:`android.customize` will be saved to local storage.

   :param string name: Unique identifier to be used for local storage